 Notes

-1 This is a compilation of the Working with Children (Criminal Record Checking) Act 2004 and includes the amendments made by the other written laws referred to in the following table 1a.
+1 This reprint is a compilation as at 7 January 2011 of the Working with Children (Criminal Record Checking) Act 2004 and includes the amendments made by the other written laws referred to in the following table 1a.
 The table also contains information about any reprint.

 Compilation table